 Active dissemination will be a major project outcome.
 At minimum, funded projects will have a defined, continuous dissemination plan for the 4-VA community.
 This includes participation in assessment activities as well as generating mid-term and annual reports.

-4-VA at Virginia Tech expects to offer anywhere between 2 to 4 course redesign grants during the 2017-2018 academic year.
-The expected amount of allocation for each grant is between $50,000 to $100,000.
+4-VA at Virginia Tech expects to offer anywhere between 2 to 4 course redesign grants during the 2018-2019 academic year.
+The expected amount of allocation for each grant is between $50,000 and $100,000.